Rights and Responsibilities

 - Complete Loan Entrance Counseling(opens in new window) and an electronic Master Promissory Note(opens in new window) if you are a first-time borrower.

-- Complete online Federal Direct Loan Exit Counseling(opens in new window) before you graduate, transfer, or withdraw from Chico State, if you have borrowed a loan.
+- Complete online Federal Direct Loan Exit Counseling(opens in new window) before you graduate, transfer, or withdraw from Chico State, if you have borrowed a Federal Direct Loan.

 - Repay all student loans borrowed.